quesby/quesby-boilerplate/src/_includes/partials/documentation/intro.md

 - 📝 **Simple**: Content management with Markdown
 - 🔧 **Configurable**: Easy to customize

-### Why Neutrino?
+### Why Quesby?

-Neutrino was born from the need to have a boilerplate that combines:
+Quesby was born from the need to have a boilerplate that combines:

 1. **Ease of use** for content creators
 2. **Technical flexibility** for developers